dart-lang/language/working/extension_structs/overview.md

 amount of new functionality that we can provide relative to the syntactic real estate consumed, and the new cognitive load imposed on users.

+Concretely for the purposes of this proposal, we have started with the following
+goals:
+  - If a struct or an extension struct `B` says that it `implements` or `extends` `A`, then:
+    - It should be the case that `B` is a subtype of `A`
+    - It should be the case that `B` has a superset of the method names/signatures of `A`
+    - It should be the case that assigning an instance of `B` to a location of type `A`, while it may change the set of members available, should not change the dispatch of any members (that is, if `f` is available on `B`, then calling `f` through either interface reaches the same code).

+It is not clear that all of these goals can be met while meeting requirements.
+In particular, the last goal is incompatible with overriding methods, given our intended semantics, and it is likely that allowing some form of overriding is a requirement.

 ## Roadmap

 The first section describes the full struct feature.
 The second section